idansc/fga/README.md

 ## Results

-Evaluation is done on [VisDialv1.0](https://visualdialog.org/data).

-VisDial v1.0 contains 1 dialog with 10 question-answer pairs (starting from an image caption) on ~130k images from COCO-trainval and Flickr, totalling ~1.3 million question-answer pairs.
+Evaluation is done on [VisDial v1.0](https://visualdialog.org/data), which contains 1 dialog with 10 question-answer pairs (starting from an image caption) on ~130k images from COCO-trainval and Flickr, totalling ~1.3 million question-answer pairs.

 Our model achieves the following performance on the validation set, and similar results on test-std/test-challenge.

 | Model name | R@1 | MRR |
 | --- | --- | --- |